atishay/atishay.github.io/_posts/2017-08-16-Deep-Learning-Unnitiated.md

 image: /assets/img/blog/deep.jpg
 description: "The maths behind it is really simple.
 A middle school student can get it.
 Now the implementation details are a whole new story."
 tags: [deep learning]
-excerpt: A small post to describe deep learning to someone who knows very basic mathematics and .
+excerpt: A small post to describe deep learning to someone with very basic mathematics.
 imgSrc: "[Pixabay](https://pixabay.com/en/search-math-x-unknown-1975707/)"
 ---